gaserslav/Jocabook/README.md

 ![](https://i.ibb.co/1Qjm3Wn/image.png)

-### thats list of users you are in 'contact' with by contact I mean you recived atleast 1 massage from them
+### thats list of users you are in 'contact' with by contact I mean you received at least one massage from them

 >how do i contact people?